nilsmehlhorn/blog/posts/angular-upload-progress/index.md

 }
 ```

 If an [`HttpProgressEvent`](https://angular.io/api/common/http/HttpProgressEvent) is emitted, we'll calculate the current progress and set the state property to `'IN_PROGRESS'`.
 We do this by returning a new `Upload` state from our state calculation function while incorporating information from the incoming event.
 On the other hand, once the HTTP request is finished, as indicated by an [`HttpResponse`](https://angular.io/api/common/http/HttpResponse), we can set the `progress` property to `100` and mark the upload as `'DONE'`.
+For all other events we'll keep (thus return) the state like it is.

 Finally, we can pass our `initialState` and the `calculateState` function to the RxJS [`scan`](https://rxjs.dev/api/operators/scan) operator and apply that to the observable returned from the [`HttpClient`](https://angular.io/api/common/http/HttpClient):